solidfire/solidfire-cli/README.md

 Description:

 The EnableEncryptionAtRest method is used to enable the Advanced Encryption Standard (AES) 256-bit encryption at rest on the cluster so that the cluster can manage the encryption key used for the drives on each node.
 This feature is not enabled by default.
 Enabling this operation allows the cluster to automatically manage encryption keys internally for the drives on each node in the cluster.
 Nodes do not store the keys to unlock drives and the keys are never passed over the network.
 Two nodes participating in a cluster are required to access the key to disable encryption on a drive.
 The encryption management does not affect performance or efficiency on the cluster.
-If an encryption-enabled drive or node is removed from the cluster with the API, all data is secure erased and any data left on the drive cannot be read or accessed.Enabling or disabling encryption should be performed when the cluster is running and in a healthy state.
-Encryption can be enabled or disabled at your discretion and can be performed as often as you need.Note: This process is asynchronous and returns a response before encryption is enabled.
+If an encryption-enabled drive or node is removed from the cluster with the API, all data is secure erased and any data left on the drive cannot be read or accessed.
+Enabling or disabling encryption should be performed when the cluster is running and in a healthy state.
+Encryption can be enabled or disabled at your discretion and can be performed as often as you need.
+Note: This process is asynchronous and returns a response before encryption is enabled.
 The GetClusterInfo method can be used to poll the system to see when the process has completed.

 Options: